Recovering piecewise constant refractive indices by a single far-field pattern: Introduction

 \subsection{Improvements to the method}

 Finally, we would like to comment on the mathematical argument in deriving our uniqueness results.
 In addition to the completely new potential determination theorems, we improve past corner scattering methods.
 The first step is to show that not only can the vertices of the scatterer be recovered, but also the value of the potential on these points.
-This is an extremely useful improvement over past determination results \cite{HSV,EH1,EH2}.
+This is an extremely useful improvement over past determination results \cite{BL2016,HSV,EH1}.
 For this we will have to use the total wave of one of the potentials as an incident wave for the other one.
 Technically we have to use the Taylor expansion of such a non-smooth wave.
 This difficulty is avoided by making sure that the total wave does not vanish at vertices.

-A significant technical improvement to the corner scattering method is the following: our results will now work for arbitrary convex polyhedrons in 3D, hence improving the recovery results of \cite{HSV,BL2016} where the three dimensional objects had to be rectangular boxes.
+A significant technical improvement to the corner scattering method is the following: our results will now work for arbitrary convex polyhedrons in 3D, hence improving the recovery results of \cite{BL2016,HSV} where the three dimensional objects had to be rectangular boxes.
 This generalization is made possible by studying more carefully the Laplace transforms of polyhedral cones, as inspired by \cite{ABR}, and works when the total wave is nonzero at the corner.
 See Lemma \ref{Laplace}.
 We leave for future work the technically much more challenging problem of dealing with total waves that vanish to arbitrarily high order at some of the vertices of the scatterers.
-Compared to \cite{EH2}, which has solved that question, our method is notably easier to understand in detail.
-On the other hand, if the goal is to recover a potential, why not strive to use waves that are optimal?

 Once the corners and values at the corners are recovered, this means that we know the piecewise constant potential in a neighbourhood of its corners.
 To progress further we need to propagate the equality of the total waves of the two potentials.
 This is done by an application of Holmgren's uniqueness theorem.
 As an aside, what we prove implies a variation of Holmgren's theorem in the setting of two equations, $(\Delta+q)u=0$ and $(\Delta+q')u'=0$: if we know that $u=u'$ and $\partial_\nu u = \partial_\nu u'$ on the boundary near a corner, then under the assumptions of our theorems we have $u=u$ inside, and also $q=q'$ at the corner.